 What colonists referred to as cider is what we call hard cider today; that is, apple cider that has been fermented into an alcoholic beverage.
 Everyone drank cider, even kids (though they tended to get a watered-down version sweetened with ginger and molasses called ciderkin).
 In fact, Grasse says that by the time the American Revolution ended, one in ten farms in New England made their own cider.
 Cider stayed popular, even with the growth of American-produced beer and whiskey.

 Enter apple juice.
 Non-alcoholic apple juice quickly became popular across the United States, and today you can find both apple juice and apple cider on grocery store shelves everywhere as well as at farmer's markets.

-What is the difference in apple cider vs. apple juice?
+What is the difference between apple juice and apple cider?

 Both are made by pressing fresh apples.
 Apples are washed and cut up into a mash that looks something like applesauce, then the liquid is squeezed out.
 The resulting liquid is apple cider.
 Because fresh cider is usually minimally processed and unpasteurized, plus doesn't have added preservatives or sweeteners, it generally has a shorter shelf life and must be refrigerated.

 Basically, apple cider is unfiltered apple juice.
 But that's a distinction only made by some states (for example, Massachusetts) and some producers.
 Others, like Martinelli's, note that their apple juice and apple cider are the same thing and the only difference is in the name on the jug.